 PHIL: Was it difficult giving up sports?
 I mean that was a priority for you.

 JOHN: Well, that was very difficult.
 It was very difficult.
 I mean I – in my high school days, I basically, you know, lived to compete and –

 JOHN: Well, I played – in high school – football, baseball, basketball, and I ran track; I was a sprinter.

 PHIL: And from what I hear, you did excel in football.

-JOHN: Well I got a lot of scholarship offers in basketball, football, even baseball.
+JOHN: Well, I got a – I got a lot of scholarship offers in basketball, football, even baseball.
+And I –

-PHIL: So you turned down scholarship offers in order to go a school with...
+PHIL: So, you turned down scholarship offers in order to go to a school –

-PHIL: So after two years at Bob Jones University, what happened?
+PHIL: So, after two years of Bob Jones University what happened?

 JOHN: Well, the short version is I transferred to Pacific College for a number of reasons.
-One, they had recruited me like crazy for football.
-And they would take...the second reason, they would take my credits from Bob Jones which were not transferable to any place because they were a non-accredited school.
+One, they had recruited me like crazy for football, and they would take my – the second reason, they would take my credits from Bob Jones, which were not transferable to anyplace because they were a non-accredited school.

 PHIL: Now tell us about your car accident, because I know that was pivotal in your life.